vphnh33/valuableknowledge.tk/content/post/how-to-create-video-slideshow-of-the-sun-using-shotcut-Lumen5-invideo.md

 ___

 Now let's take a look at how to do voice over.
-Obviously the most direct way to record our voice and import that into Shortcu.
+Obviously the most direct way is to record our voice and import that into Shortcut.
 Another method is to use ai text-to-speech technology.
 For example, I want to generate a voice over for "The Sun Accounts for 99.86% of the Mass in the Solar System" fact.
 I do this by going to the IBM text-to-speech demo
-([Click here to go to IBM text-to-speech](https://text-to-speech-demo.ng.bluemix.net/?_ga=2.149277174.1746788865.1577973300-883782623.1576869895&cm_mc_uid=15278110739115689857415&cm_mc_sid_50200000=20950731577973297095&cm_mc_sid_52640000=33641591577973297117))
-, and follow the procedure below:
+([Click here to go to IBM text-to-speech](https://text-to-speech-demo.ng.bluemix.net/?_ga=2.149277174.1746788865.1577973300-883782623.1576869895&cm_mc_uid=15278110739115689857415&cm_mc_sid_50200000=20950731577973297095&cm_mc_sid_52640000=33641591577973297117)) and follow the procedure below:

 ![IBM text to speech demo](/img/ibm-text-to-speech-demo-03.jpg)